 We hope you've enjoyed this glimpse into what we and our friends do to welcome our sons into the pathways of maturity.
-As we've walked down this road with each of our six sons, we find that this gateway event helps us focus on the change in our parenting relationship, and it helps our sons embrace the transition they will be making as they step into full independence just a few short years later.
+As we've walked down this road with each of our children so far, we find that this gateway event helps us focus on the change in our parenting relationship, and it helps our young adults embrace the transition they will be making as they step into full independence just a few short years later.
 Maybe a formal recognition of this sort will do the same things in your family!